-Therapeutic donor insemination (TDI) is an option for:
+Therapeutic donor insemination (TDI) is a fertility treatment option for:

 - Couples in which the male partner suffers from an absence of sperm

 - Lesbian couples seeking to start a family